kaiachain/metaverse-knowledge-kit/docs/service-sdk/oracle-starter-kit.md

 Don't commit and push any changes to .env files that may contain sensitive information, such as a private key!
 If this information reaches a public GitHub repository, someone can use it to check if you have any Mainnet funds in that wallet address, and steal them!

-Get some Kairos Testnet KLAY
+Get some Kairos Testnet KAIA

-> Go to the [Kaia faucets](https://baobab.wallet.klaytn.foundation/faucet) to get some KLAY to configured account.
+> Go to the [Kaia faucet](https://faucet.kaia.io/) to get some KAIA to configured account.

 ## Deploy contracts